Miquel-TA/Disable-Windows-Updates/README.md

 # Disable Windows Updates

-This repository contains a .NET Framework 4.8.1 Windows application that can disable or re-enable Windows Update with a single execution.
+This repository contains a .NET 8 Windows application that can disable or re-enable Windows Update with a single execution.
 The executable requests administrative privileges (through the application manifest) and then toggles the update infrastructure:

 * Stops the relevant services (`wuauserv`, `WaaSMedicSvc`, and `UsoSvc`).
 * Sets their startup type to `Disabled` (or restores it on re-enable).